Failed Bank Information

 For all questions regarding new loans and the lending policies of Citizens Bank & Trust, please contact 785-233-1515 or visit the Citizens Bank & Trust website at http://www.ebankcbt.com.

 VIII.
 Possible Claims Against the Failed Institution

 Claims against failed financial institutions occur when bills sent to the institution remain unpaid at the time of failure.
 Shortly after the failure, the FDIC sends notices directly to all known service providers to explain the claim filing process.

 Please note: there are time limits for filing a claim, as specified in the notice.

 If you provided a service for Columbian Bank and Trust, and have not received a notice, please contact:

-Receiver: The Columbian Bank and Trust Company
+FDIC as Receiver for The Columbian Bank and Trust Company

 Attention: Claims Department, DRR

 Dallas, Texas 75201

 IX.
 Priority of Claims